 As someone who has lived with a series of flatmates, I learned for that initial interview to ask, “Are you neat?”
 Of course, everyone answers in the affirmative yet the the reality is that we have lapses when it comes to keeping our home in order.
+It’s important before you move in with someone that you get to know your needs and communicate them clearly.
 That’s why I came up with five commandments for keeping a tidy household.

 The first commandment:”Ye shall keep the common areas clean.”
 From my experience, most housemates are respectful of this rule, but who steps in to keep the joint neat?
 That’s the second commandment: “Ye shall split the housecleaning chores equally.”